Electrical Contractor Software

 • Electrician mobile apps with digital job cards, compliance documentation, photo capture, and offline mode

-• Quoting and estimating with materials libraries, labour rate calculation, and customer approval workflow
+• Quoting and estimating with materials libraries, labor rate calculation, and customer approval workflow

 • Compliance certification tracking, materials management, and multi-crew reporting